Rutgers logo

 Male college student poses outdoors on a patio overlooking a city skyline.
 He is smiling wearing a light colored buttoned shirt and jeans.

-I’m the chapter development chair for Rutgers’ chapter of Engineers Without Borders and helped Project Tanzania in its process of building a well system for a remote village.
-I’m also professional development chair for Rutgers’ American Society of Civil Engineers (ASCE) chapter and am a SoE student ambassador.
-As a member of Rutgers’ Institute for Domestic and International Affairs (IDIA), I help provide high schoolers with platforms for debate and policy learning.
+I’m the chapter development chair for Rutgers’ chapter of Engineers Without Borders and helped Project Tanzania build a well system for a remote village.
+I’m also the professional development chair for Rutgers’ American Society of Civil Engineers (ASCE) chapter and am a SoE student ambassador.
+As a Rutgers’ Institute for Domestic and International Affairs (IDIA) member, I help provide high schoolers with platforms for debate and policy learning.

 What will you miss most about Rutgers Engineering?